zackmitchell/decksters-laboratory/architects/zoo/Ganon Fodder/spec.md

 Once your board state has ramped a bit, it's time to cast some big spells, as anything at 7 or higher cost will proc Ragga's other ability, letting you give certain creatures trample and a huge boost to damage.
 To facilitate this, there are several stompy creatures in the deck at 7 or higher cost, as well as a bunch of X spells that you can inflate to meet the cost threshold.

 ### Changelog
+v1.3
+- Add `Ruby, Daring Tracker` cause she was MADE for this deck.

 v1.2
 - Swapped out `Defiler of Vigor` because I need that in the `Chishiro, the Shattered Blade` deck for counter synergy.
 Putting `Obscuring Haze` in its place as I have the pretty alt-art borderless version.